 Advocating for Mental Health

-Mental health is linked to company culture, productivity and organizational performance.
-It’s why we believe U.S. employers must proactively advance cultural changes and invest in employee mental health.
+Mental health is linked to company culture, productivity, and organizational performance.
+That’s why it’s so important for employers to advance cultural changes and invest in well-being efforts that help employees stay healthy, feel safe and connect with each other.

 Identifying Barriers Mental Health